Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Curious tales circulated about Charcot’s influence over the hysterical young women of the Salpêtrière.
 During a patients’ ball, for example, the unintended sound of a gong caused many hysterical women to instantly fall into cataleptic states.

-With his piercing gaze Charcot was able to penetrate the depths of the past.
-He was able diagnosing neurological conditions retrospectively in cripples depicted in artworks.
+With his piercing gaze, Charcot was able to penetrate the depths of the past.
+He was able to diagnose neurological conditions retrospectively in cripples depicted in artworks.
 He founded journals like the Iconographie de la Salpêtrière and the Nouvelle Iconographie de la Salpêtrière, pioneering the fusion of art and medicine.

 Charcot’s Thursday Lectures